 Under the care of O’Neill, Kaitlyn began chemotherapy.
 While osteosarcoma responds to chemotherapy, surgical removal of the tumor is the number one priority.
 Kaitlyn began chemotherapy to decrease the size of the tumor and to gauge its response to this treatment, as response to chemotherapy at surgical resection is felt to be an important prognostic factor.

 O’Neill next led Kaitlyn through a difficult conversation.
-Due to the tumor’s size and location, Megan Anderson, MD, an orthopedic tumor surgeon at Dana-Farber/Boston Children’s, would need to preform either a limb-salvage surgery or amputate her left foot above the ankle.
+Due to the tumor’s size and location, Megan Anderson, MD, an orthopedic tumor surgeon at Dana-Farber/Boston Children’s, would need to perform either a limb-salvage surgery or amputate her left foot above the ankle.
 Both procedures have their own benefits and limitations, and ultimately Kaitlyn elected for amputation.
 Growing up as a soccer player, swimmer, dancer, and open water certified scuba diver, she wanted the opportunity to eventually get back to full mobility.

 “It was not an easy decision — when you lose a foot, people look at you differently,” says Kaitlyn.
 “But I knew I didn’t want to be restrained going forward.”